openbabel/documentation/UseTheLibrary/CSharp.rst

 .. rubric:: Open Babel Constants

-OpenBabel constants are available in the class ``openbabelcsharp``.
+Open Babel constants are available in the class ``openbabelcsharp``.

 Examples
 --------